glenkleidon/JSON-ND/README.md

 #### Complex Data-types
 JSON-ND syntax defines data-types using the reserved data-type **_Interface_**.

-Complex types can be created utilizing primitive types (with variation depending on language style)
+Complex types can be created utilizing primitive types and defined types (with variation depending on language style)
 ```
 {
   "User:Interface": [